Keep a record of ALL YOUR OWN WORK in your

 and writing schedules,

-syllabus.
-I will read your journal and the results of
+consult with the course professor(s).
+You will submit your journal and the results of

 what you might be familiar with.
-I'm confident you can do it, but I also know
+Your professor(s) are confident you can do it, but

-that I can help you to get untracked and adjusted, especially in these early weeks.
-Come see
+that we can help you get untracked and adjusted, especially in the early days of

 will soon learn how to pace yourself.
 Steady work is good, about 9 hours per